Child car seat buying guide

 Some local councils run schemes for local retailers to get training and accreditation for fitting car seats correctly, while others operate a free safety check service – so it may be worth looking at your local council website before you buy.

-Ease of use
+Consider ease of use

-How to make sure your child’s car seat fits
+How to fit a car seat

 The following tips can help ensure your child seat is safe and secure: